Management of postpartum psychosis

 Use of medications requires ongoing monitoring – both in terms of the impact on the mother herself and her infant.
 For this reason being in a hospital setting provides this opportunity for close monitoring whilst the woman stabilises.

-A specialist psychiatrist should be consulted when prescribing medications for puerperal psychosis.
+A specialist psychiatrist should be consulted when prescribing medications for postpartum psychosis.
 There are three different types of medications that may be used to treat the range of symptoms:

-- Antipsychotics – assist with both manic and psychotic symptoms such as delusions or hallucinations.
+- Antipsychotics – These assist with both manic and psychotic symptoms such as delusions or hallucinations.

 It is also important to note, that medications should not be prescribed, changed or stopped without discussion with a specialist psychiatrist who is best placed to assess the risks and benefits of the range of treatments for the mother and her baby.